 If you’re coming into Winchester especially for The Ivy, do schedule in some shopping time.
 Head to Parchment Street for independent boutiques and art galleries galore.
 Whilst there, grab a coffee from Flat Whites, arguably the best cuppa in town *controversial*.
 There are also some fantastic new bars in the city for pre/post-dinner cocktails including our Muddy Award winning Incognito, a specialist gin and prosecco parlour, The Green Man for an Edwardian pub-meets-hipster vibe or The Cabinet Rooms, which also runs Winchester’s celebration of all things Juniper: Ginchester.
 Enough said.

-If you’re after high culture, the Cathedral is an obvious option.
+For those after high culture, the cathedral is an obvious option.
 Winchester College, one of the UK’s top public schools, also runs tours.
 Finally, if the kids are in tow, have a look at The Discovery Centre’s site for one of its highly-recommended children’s plays.
 It also has a full programme of live music, author events and comedy for the olds.
 [Read Muddy Hants’ Insider Guide to Winchester]